Aglaonema Plant: Chinese Evergreen Plants You Need To Grow

 Contents

 Have you ever wanted to grow a lucky plant?
-Aglaonema, also called Chinese Evergreen, is a colorful favorite in China where it is considered lucky.
-Native to China and the Philippines, these leafy tropicals are easy-care houseplants with foliage that is a combination of white, dark green, pink, and other colors.
+Aglaonema, also called Chinese evergreen, is a colorful favorite in China where it is considered lucky.
+Native to China and the Philippines, these leafy tropicals are easy-care houseplants with foliage that combines white, dark green, pink, and other colors.

-NASA has placed the Aglaonema modestum variety on its top ten list of clean air plants because of the plant’s natural ability to remove benzene and formaldehyde from air sources.
+NASA has placed the Aglaonema modestum variety on its top ten list of clean-air plants because of its natural ability to remove benzene and formaldehyde from air sources.
 For this reason, aglaonema may one day be grown in space!

 Lush and full of color, tropical aglaonema not only cleanses the air, but it looks stunningly beautiful in your garden or living space.
 Learn to care for aglaonemas in this guide.